 Emergency Leave of Absence

 Currently enrolled New College students have the ability to take an emergency leave of absence in the event of an unanticipated emergency or crisis that impairs the student’s ability to function academically.
-Click here to read the College’s policy and procedure regarding taking an emergency leave.
+Click here to read the College’s policy and procedure regarding taking an emergency leave (must be logged into your “myncf” account to access the document).

 Limits of Confidentiality